knpuniversity/symfony4/sfcasts/uploads/flysystem-defensive.md

 It works the same, except that we need to pass a *stream* instead of the contents.
-Create the stream with `$stream = fopen($file->getPathname())` and, because we just need to *read* the file, you can use the `r` flag.
-Now pass stream instead of the contents.
+Create the stream with `$stream = fopen($file->getPathname())` and, because we just need to *read* the file, use the `r` flag.
+Now, pass stream instead of the contents.

 Yea... that's it!
 Same thing, but no memory issues.
-After, we *do* need to add one more detail: if `is_resource($stream)`, then `fclose($stream)`.
-The "if" is needed because, when you use *some* Flysystem adapters, the adapter itself closes the stream.
+But we *do* need to add one more detail after: if `is_resource($stream)`, then `fclose($stream)`.
+The "if" is needed because *some* Flysystem adapters close the stream by themselves.

 ## Deleting the Old File

-Ok, for problem number to, go back to `/admin/article`.
+Ok, for problem number two, go back to `/admin/article`.
 Log back in with password `engage`, edit an article, and go select an image - how about `astronaut.jpg`.
 Hit update and... it works!
 So what's the problem?
 Well, we just *replaced* an existing image with this new one.
 Does the old file still exist in our uploads directory?
-Absolutely - and it probably shouldn't.
+Absolutely!
+But it probably shouldn't.
 When an article image is updated, let's delete the old file.

 In `UploaderHelper`, add a second argument - a *nullable* string argument called `$existingFilename`.
-This is nullable because sometimes there may *not* be an existing file we need to delete.
+This is nullable because sometimes there may *not* be an existing file to delete.
 At the bottom, it's beautifully simple: if an `$existingFilename` was passed, then `$this->filesystem->delete()` and pass that the full path, which will be `self::ARTICLE_IMAGE.'/'.$existingFilename`.

 Done!
 You can see the astronaut file that we're using right now.
 Oh, but first, head over to `ArticleAdminController`: we need to pass this new argument.
 Let's see - this is the `edit()` action - so pass `$article->getImageFilename()`.
 In `new()`, you can really just pass `null` - there will *not* be an article image.
-But I'll pass `getImageFilename()` just for consistency.
+But I'll pass `getImageFilename()` to be consistent.

 Oh, and there's one other place we need update: `ArticleFixtures`.
-Down here, just pass `null`: we are never updating some existing image.
+Down here, just pass `null`: we are never updating.

-Let's try it!
+Try it!
 Here is the current astronaut image.
 Now, move over, upload `rocket.jpg` this time and update!
 Back in the directory... there's rocket and astronaut is gone!
 Love it!

 ## Avoiding Errors

-Now, in a *perfect* system, the existing file should *always* exist, right?
-I mean, how else would it get there?
-But what if we're developing locally - and maybe we're clearing out the uploads directory during out tests.
-In that case, it's possible that the existing file is *not* there.
+In a *perfect* system, the existing file will *always* exist, right?
+I mean, how could a filename get set on the entity... without being uploaded?
+Well, what if we're developing locally... and maybe we clear out the uploads directory to test something - or we clear out the uploads directory in our automated tests.
+What would happen?

-Try this: empty the `uploads/` directory.
-Now, upload the form.
-The image still shows up because we're looking at the thumbnail file - but the original image is totally gone.
-Now select `earth.jpeg`, update and... it fails!
+Let's find it!
+Empty `uploads/`.
+Back in our browser, the image preview still shows up because this is rendering a thumbnail file - which we didn't delete - but the original image is totally gone.
+Select `earth.jpeg`, update and... it fails!
 It fails on `$this->filesystem->delete()`.

-This *may* be the behavior you want: if something weird happens and the old file is gone, *please* explode so I know.
-But, I'm going to propose something slightly different.
-If the old file doesn't exist for some reason, I don't want the entire process to fail - it really doesn't need to.
+This *may* be the behavior you want: if something weird happens and the old file is gone, *please* explode so that I know.
+But, I'm going to propose something slightly less hardcore.
+If the old file doesn't exist for some reason, I don't want the entire process to fail... it really doesn't need to.

 The error from Flysystem is a `FileNotFoundException` from  `League\Flysystem`.
 In `UploaderHelper` wrap that line in a try-catch.
 Let's catch that